Stormwater Pollution Prevention

 - Animal waste left from household pets

 - Never pour household hazardous waste materials down the drain, onto sidewalks or into catch basins.
 Take these materials to a hazardous waste materials collection center or round-up event.
-For the next Household Hazardous Waste Round-up click on the following link http://ladpw.org/general/enotifyCalendar/Calendar.aspx
+For the next Household Hazardous Waste Round-up, visit the Los Angeles County Public Works website.

 - When walking your pets, remember to pick up your animal's waste and dispose of it in a trashcan.

-- If you're using latex-water based paints, you can wash your paint brushes directly in your kitchen or bathroom sink.
+- If you're using latex-water-based paints, you can wash your paintbrushes directly in your kitchen or bathroom sink.
 Don't rinse your brushes into the street.
 If you use oil-based paints, clean them by rinsing brushes with solvent in a container.
-Take the unused liquid and residue to a HHW collection event.
-For a listing of HHW events click on the following link http://ladpw.org/general/enotifyCalendar/Calendar.aspx
+Take the unused liquid and residue to an HHW collection event.
+For the next Household Hazardous Waste Round-up, visit the Los Angeles County Public Works website.

-Call the City of La Verne Public Works Department at (909) 596-8741 or Los Angeles County Department of Public Works at 1-888-CLEANLA for more information on stormwater pollution prevention or to report illegal dumping.
+Call the City of La Verne Public Works Department at 909-596-8741 or Los Angeles County Department of Public Works at 888-CLEAN LA (888-253-2652) for more information on stormwater pollution prevention or to report illegal dumping.

-The City tracks implementation of stormwater compliance measures through the Annual Report process.
+The City tracks the implementation of stormwater compliance measures through the Annual Report process.
 Data is collected by the city throughout the year and reported to the Los Angeles Regional Quality Control Board each December.
-Annual Reports are available for review at the Los Angeles Regional Water Quality Control Board office in downtown LA or online at http://www.swrcb.ca.gov/losangeles.
+Annual Reports are available for review at the Los Angeles Regional Water Quality Control Board office in downtown LA or online on the California Water Boards website.
 A copy of the Annual Report may also be available for viewing upon request at La Verne City Hall.